Does Google Prefer Canonical Tags or 301 Redirects? Find Out

 Using canonical tags lays the groundwork for a more organized site structure.

-Auto Page Rank can analyze which pages are frequently duplicated and how you can best apply canonical tags to enhance those pages’ visibility.
+Auto Page Rank can analyze which pages are frequently duplicated and how you can best apply canonical tags to enhance the pages’ visibility.

 Advantages of 301 Redirects